MediaComem/comem-webdev/subjects/js-closures/README.md

-# JS - Closure
+# JavaScript Closures

+What is a JavaScript closure, how to use them, and common pitfalls.

 <!-- slide-include ../../BANNER.md -->

-What's a Closure?

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->